playframework/play-slick/README.md

 The Play Slick module consists of 3 features:

   - Integration of Slick into Play's application lifecycle.
-Since Slick is now creating and managing both a connection pool (using HikariCP) and a thread pool, integrating Slick with Play boils down to ensure that all resources allocated by Slick are shutted down when a Play application is stopped (or reloaded).
+Because Slick now creates and manages both a connection pool and a thread pool, integrating Slick with Play boils down to ensure that all resources allocated by Slick are shutted down when a Play application is stopped (or reloaded).
   - A DDL plugin, that reads Slick tables and automatically creates schema updates on reload.
 This is useful in particular for demos and to get started.
   - Support for Play database evolutions.